Albertzue/learning_notes/TOGAF/ADM.md

 principles are defined to ensure that the project is well prepared and structured.

 ### Phase B Business architecture
 In phase B of the ADM, the business architecture is developed.  \
-  This phase focuses on capturing the company's business processes, organizational structures and functions in detail and designing a target architecture that supports the business strategy and serves as the basis for the IT architectures
+This phase focuses on capturing the company's business processes, organizational structures and functions in detail and designing a target architecture that supports the business strategy and serves as the basis for the IT architectures.

+### Phase C  Information system architecture
+ Application architecture: \
+ ❖ Identification of the necessary applications and their functions.\
+ ❖ Definition of the interfaces and interactions between the applications.\
+ ❖ Ensuring the integration of applications into the existing IT infrastructure.

+ Data architecture:\
+ ❖ Modeling of company data, including data flow and storage.\
+ ❖ Ensure that the data architecture supports the business requirements.

+### Phase D Technology architecture
+In Phase D Technology Architecture, the technological infrastructure required to support the data and application architectures is developed.

+This phase ensures that the technology components - such as hardware, software and networks - are optimally aligned with the requirements of the business and information system architectures.

+### Possibilities and solution
+In phase E Opportunities and solutions, the potential solutions that lead to the achievement of the target architecture are identified and evaluated.

+This phase focuses on determining the best strategic options, defining transition architectures and determining the necessary steps to implement the target architecture.

 ### Phase F Migration planning
 In phase F Migration planning, a detailed plan is drawn up to manage the implementation of the target architecture.  \